Venezuela rounds up US oil executives as Guaidó visits DC

 “We are going to stand with you until they are free and until Venezuela is free,” he said at the time.

-It’s unclear whether opposition leader Juan Guaidó discussed the men during a visit Wednesday with Trump at the White House.
+It’s unclear whether Guaidó discussed the men during his meeting Wednesday with Trump.
 A senior U.S. official briefing reporters in advance of the visit didn’t mention the detention.